Penetration Testing for Healthcare: How to Get Started

 Balancing Security with Patient Care

 Lastly, healthcare IT systems are life-critical, meaning they absolutely have to be up at all times to enable patient care.
 This makes hospitals an attractive target for ransomware and denial-of-service attacks.
 Healthcare providers are unable, unlike other industries, to bring down system after system with prolonged maintenance or security patches, nor are they capable of withstanding downtime.
-The attackers are aware of this squeeze, and given that over 57% of healthcare organizations have reported cyberattacks that impaired patient care, penetration testers are also aware of such high stakes and design engagements with caution so that no disruption occurs.

 The Top Cybersecurity Threats in Healthcare Today